 - The Stream title automatically appears at the top of the Live-List

-- Engage Clients' Artwork image automatically appears at the top of the AMP-Live-List.
+- Live Clients' Artwork image automatically appears at the top of the AMP-Live-List.
 This can be set globally on the Global Settings page (it is called "Market Logo" since it is also used for the Marketplace).
 This can be overridden at the Stream level by setting the Artwork image available under Stream Settings.
 If no Artwork image is available then an image will not appear here.

 What's supported ...